 Better late than never, right?
 Time flies when you’re having fun, and it certain hasn’t slowed down for us since moving to London.
 Almost three years ago I tied the knot with X. It’s been an ongoing adventure with crazy ups, tough downs and lots of fun in between.
-While the wedding itself was wrapped up in us planning to move, career changes and general chaos, we still wanted to celebrate our love of wandering the globe in some of the details.
-Here’s a bit of inspiration for a travel-themed wedding if you want to follow suit!
-You can check out our event production company in Orlando – Live Hub Events like how we did.

 I loved the prints available with the Foil-Pressed Collection from Minted.
 While traditional cursive invites beckoned, the idea of a pretty and understated card was what I hunted down, especially featuring our colors of deep teal and gold.
 This design worked great for us, although it was originally made for a destination wedding.
 It features little planes and other transport headed towards hearts.
 The print worked well too as many of our guests were flying from out of state or even out of the country.

 Simple and sparkly worked great for us.
 We ordered a cake from Anges de Sucre and had an Etsy designer make a wooden cake topper saying “Come Fly With Me” in fancy script and gold.
 I planned to take it along on our honeymoon to Australia for more photos as a prop, but forgot of course.